jskoiz/metar/README.md

-# Meter: x402 Payment Protocol SDK
+# Metar: x402 Payment Protocol SDK

-A complete TypeScript SDK implementing the x402 payment protocol for micropayments using Solana and USDC, with integrated Trusted Agent Protocol (TAP) authentication.
+**Pay-Per-Call SDK for the x402 Protocol**

+Metar is a complete SDK that enables pay-per-call APIs using the x402 payment protocol on Solana.
+It provides one-line middleware for providers and automatic payment orchestration for clients, eliminating the need for complex billing infrastructure.

+**📖 [Technical Overview](./TECHNICAL_OVERVIEW.md)** - Quick technical overview for hackathon judges
+**🚀 [Quick Start Guide](./QUICKSTART.md)** - Step-by-step tutorial to get started

 ## Overview

-Meter enables micropayment-protected APIs where clients pay per request using cryptocurrency.
+Metar enables micropayment-protected APIs where clients pay per request using cryptocurrency.
 Built on Solana blockchain with USDC stablecoin, it provides a complete solution for providers to monetize API endpoints and for clients to make paid requests programmatically.

 ### Key Features